Crisis teams that work: processes, personalities and point-people

 It got me musing on what sets them apart from some of the other teams we work with.

 Most teams we work with have a crisis plan of some kind.
-They’re often neglected in a real world incident or even an exercise, but there’s documents aplenty.
+They’re often neglected in a real-world incident or even an exercise, but there are documents aplenty.
 Processes – plans, templates, checklists and so on – help you fight paralysis faced with an overwhelming or unclear situation.
 They help you remember what you might otherwise forget.
 But in working through processes you can feel good about your activity while making very little progress.
 Templates are just a framework after all, and sometimes the time and focus they give you stops you thinking more creatively about possibilities and priorities in a crisis.

 Personality is often attached to phrases like ‘big’ or ‘dominant’.
-At first glance you might think those are the last thing you want around the table in a critical situation.
+At first glance, you might think those are the last thing you want around the table in a critical situation.
 But then without some of those bold characters, you can be left hypothesising and extrapolating, checking and timidly wondering while time ticks away.
 Like everything, you need a bit of a mix.
 If your crisis leader is a dominant personality (I’m betting that’s most organisations) they need to learn to chair those crunch meetings inclusively, and be aware their biases and impact their decisiveness can have on daunted junior or quieter colleagues.
 Hierarchy is a killer in crisis situations.
 But there’s a lot of value in those big picture, decisive people: if they have good, human instincts and a willingness to change their mind as the facts change, they can be clear and motivating leaders for the team.

 But charisma and templates won’t fix your crisis.
 The third vital ingredient – and perhaps the trickiest to set up – is a light but effective hierarchy of people who can work quickly and effectively, with a deep knowledge of how the organisation works and how to find answers under pressure.
 They’re your point people: and you don’t need hordes of them to be effective.
 In fact, depending on the situation, you probably really just need a few key people around the organisation who can give you quick answers, check your assumptions and execute decisions, supported by trusted colleagues of their own with experience, commitment and diligence.